 2. Gastric Abnormalities

 - Gastric surgery/Gastritis: Vitamin B12 in food exists in a protein-bound form.
-The entry of food into the stomach stimulates gastric acid production, which leads to dissociation of vitamin B12 from these proteins.
+The entry of food into the stomach stimulates gastric acid production, which leads to the dissociation of vitamin B12 from these proteins.
 The release of vitamin B12 from its protein-bound form is necessary for it to bind with the intrinsic factor and its eventual absorption.
-Loss of parietal cells of the stomach due to gastric surgery or gastritis leads to a decline in the production of gastric acid and intrinsic factor, which can result in vitamin B12 deficiency.
-Procedures considered high risk for vitamin B12 deficiency include partial or total gastrectomy (for gastric cancer), and bariatric surgeries such as sleeve gastrectomy, and Roux-en-Y gastric bypass.
+Loss of parietal cells of the stomach due to gastric surgery or gastritis leads to a decline in the production of gastric acid and intrinsic factors, which can result in vitamin B12 deficiency.
+Procedures considered high risk for vitamin B12 deficiency include partial or total gastrectomy (for gastric cancer) and bariatric surgeries such as sleeve gastrectomy and Roux-en-Y gastric bypass.

 3. Small Bowel Disease

 Many diseases that affect the small intestine can lead to the malabsorption of vitamin B12.
 These include inflammatory bowel disease, sprue, radiation enteritis, lymphoma, and amyloidosis.
 Celiac disease can lead to vitamin B12 deficiency if there is non-adherence to a gluten-free diet.
 Ileal resection can result in a deficiency by reducing the absorptive surface area.
 Small intestinal bacterial overgrowth, seen in intestinal motility disorders, anatomic abnormalities (blind loop, diverticulitis), and chronic pancreatitis, increases the utilization of vitamin B12-intrinsic factor and can lead to a deficiency.